CKUW-FM

 CKUW-FM (95.9 MHz) is the campus radio station at the University of Winnipeg in Winnipeg, Manitoba, Canada.
 The station broadcasts with 450 watts effective radiated power.
-Its transmitter and antenna are on top of #7 Evergreen Place in Osborne village in Winnipeg, Manitoba.
+Its transmitter and antenna are located atop 7 Evergreen Place in the Osborne Village neighbourhood of Winnipeg.

 Local cultural programs are a large part of the schedule, and a quarter of CKUW's programming consists of spoken word shows covering local news, the entertainment scene, and community/social justice issues.
 The station operates 24 hours a day 7 days a week with all the programming being done by volunteers.

 History

 Beginning as CJUC, the station was started in 1963 by student David Shilliday and physics professor Ron Riddell.
 In 1968 the call sign was changed to CKUW-FM to mark the founding of the University of Winnipeg.
 At that time the station operated as a closed circuit station broadcasting to Lockhart Hall lounges, the Buffeteria and the Bulman Students Centre.
 Despite the small presence on campus, CKUW had a disproportionate effect on the local music scene, including spawning local music magazine Stylus and launching the career of several local media personalities.

 After a decade of fundraising and planning for an actual FM radio station, CKUW's licence application was approved by the Canadian Radio-television and Telecommunications Commission (CRTC) in October 1998.
 Test broadcasts started on April 27, 1999, and the official kickoff broadcast started on April 30.
 Station manager Rob Schmidt gave a brief introduction, and the first song was "That's Entertainment" by The Jam.

 Long time shows featured on CKUW radio include Bluesday with Rockin' Ronnie, People of Interest (morning news magazine, formerly The Beat), Say It, Sista! (feminist news), Black Mask (anarchist viewpoints), Stylus Radio (based on the University of Winnipeg music magazine, Stylus), The Ultra Mega Sports Show (sports commentary), and Antennas to Heaven (political satire).
 CKUW also airs some popular syndicated talk radio shows from around North America, such as Democracy Now! and Alternative Radio.